HabanaAI/Model-References/PyTorch/nlp/bloom/README.md

 ./bloom.py -h
 ```

-### Single-Card inference examples
+### Single-Card Inference Examples

-Run BLOOM7B1 on Gaudi 2, using the FP32 data type, with a maximum length of 32 tokens:
+- Run BLOOM7B1 on Gaudi2, using the FP32 data type, with a maximum length of 32 tokens:
 ```
 ./bloom.py --weights ./checkpoints --model bloom-7b1 --max_length 32 <Your prompt here>
 ```
-Run BLOOM3B on Gaudi 1, using the FP32 data type, with a maximum length of 32 tokens:
+- Run BLOOM3B on first-gen Gaudi, using the FP32 data type, with a maximum length of 32 tokens:
 ```
 ./bloom.py --weights ./checkpoints --model bloom-3b --max_length 32 <Your prompt here>
 ```